Written by Nathan Allen Pastrano.

 The jobs that English majors typically pursue are in technical editing, journalism, politics, education, law, and public relations.
 All of these fields require the same skills that Dr. Carter mentioned earlier.
 After graduation, many of Dr. Carter’s former students have gone to law school or worked at publishing firms.
 A few have even accepted corporate jobs in public relations.

-Like Carter and so many others, even those in STEM, cannot predict where we will end up in the long run.
+Like Carter and many others, including those in STEM, it is difficult to predict where we will end up in the long run.
 “I never saw myself as a professor of English, but here I am,” Dr. Carter said, “doing something so many said was impossible, beating the odds.”

 While it seems more practical to major in a STEM-related field, it is also important to acknowledge what you are passionate about.
 Dr. Carter and I came to the consensus that you should prepare for any future career adequately during the pursuit of your undergraduate degree.
 Internships, research, and even a minor in another field will help you stand out from other job applicants.
 Not only that, but in most cases you have the same chance of getting a job compared to someone who actually majored in a specific field.
 And on a similar note, you even have the same chances of getting into medical, dental, and pharmacy school as a STEM major would.